 How Long Does it Take for Flower Bulbs to Grow and Bloom?

-The actual time to flowering will depend on several factors including adequate water, lighting, soil type and heat.
+The actual time to flowering will depend on several factors including adequate water, lighting, soil type, and heat.
 On average, spring bulbs will start to flower very quickly after their chilling period has been met and warm temperatures remove dormancy.
-Flowers usually form 2 to 3 weeks after the chill period is over, which is a week or so after they sprout.
+Flowers usually form two to three weeks after the chill period is over, which is a week or so after they sprout.
 The process is quite speedy but, fortunately, most spring bloomers are long lasting and produce a color show for a week or more.